CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 *Advantages:*

--Variational methods provide a simple way to place an upper bound on the ground state energy of any quantum system.
+- Variational methods provide a simple way to place an upper bound on the ground state energy of any quantum system.
--These methods can be used to calculate excited states in certain situations, adding a penalty term to the expectation value of the Hamiltonian and then minimizing this sum.
+- These methods can be used to calculate excited states in certain situations, adding a penalty term to the expectation value of the Hamiltonian and then minimizing this sum.

 ### Generating the qubit Hamiltonian